Music Production In Cubase

 You can watch this lesson below.

-Module 3 - Audio & MIDI Editing
+Module 3 - Audio & MIDI Editing In Cubase

 Throughout this course your students will be learning how to manipulate and edit MIDI and audio to bring their music to life.
 This course also explains how MIDI works, it's benefits and draw backs and how it differs from using audio using simple ideas and definitions.